DigitalXSolutions/No-Code-Solutions/README.md

 # No Code Solutions
+No-code solutions are platforms that enable users to build, automate, and manage applications and digital experiences without the need to write code.
+They leverage visual programming interfaces, allowing users to drag and drop components, set up workflows, and integrate various services through graphical user interfaces.

 ## Mobile App Development
 - [Thunkable](https://thunkable.com) - A platform for building mobile apps with a drag-and-drop interface.
 Supports both iOS and Android.